 Vacuum cleaners always seem to break at the most inopportune times, don't they?
 Like when the dog has destroyed a pillow in the loungeroom and your great-aunt Jemima is on the way over for morning tea.

-We can't help you out with the unfortunate timing, but we can help you troubleshoot some common vacuum problems – which may get you out of the great-aunt Jemima pickle in time for scones and tea.
+We can't help you out with the unfortunate timing, but we can help you troubleshoot some common vacuum problems – which may get you out of the great-aunt Jemima pickle in time for scones and tea, and save you few a few bucks on having to buy a completely new vac either right away or down the track.

 Our CHOICE vacuum experts talk us through how to DIY some problems and when to call in the professionals.